Service Credit System

 Support Person: Secretary

 Supply Coordinator (3): The Supply Coordinator (SC) is responsible for ensuring that student pencil boxes AND the classroom/teacher boxes are complete prior to the beginning of the academic year, including procuring supplies with assistance of the Treasure.
 The SC will review the contents of all pencil bags at the end of each academic block to ensure that all bags have the appropriate items.
 The SC will inventory and document SSA community supplies for the academic year, provide an inventory list of available items to teachers and update the list at the end of Block 2 and the end of block 4.
 The SC will ensure that all non-consumable community property is returned by the end of the block in which it was checked out.
 The SC is responsible for maintenance of the storage space provided by the church and ensuring that all supplies are returned to the supply closet following the end of each meeting day and should make sure that all items are neatly stored, not overflowing or filling more than the space allotted to SSA by the church.
-The SC should plan to remain on campus each day until all supplies have been properly stored.
+The SC should arrive by 7:30am to remove items from the closet and disburse to classrooms and assist with set up for community day; repack closet and assist with tear down following community day.
+Departure approximately 3:15pm The SC should plan to remain on campus each day until all supplies have been properly stored.

 Support Person: Treasurer